SC protects suspended IPS officer of Chhattisgarh, terms filing of sedition cases as ‘disturbing’ | Law-Order

 The bench, also comprising Justice Surya Kant, directed the state government to file its responses to the two separate petitions within four weeks during which the police officer will not be arrested.

-Two cases pertaining to the offence of sedition and for amassing disproportionate assets respectively have been lodged against Singh by the Congress-led Chhattisgarh government.
+Two cases about the offense of sedition and for amassing disproportionate assets respectively have been lodged against Singh by the Congress-led Chhattisgarh government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)